slampenny/Swaggervel/README.md

 - Add 'Jlapp\Swaggervel\SwaggervelServiceProvider' to your providers array in app/config/app.php
 - Run php artisan swaggervel:install to push swagger-ui to your public folder.
+- Run php artisan config:publish jlapp/swaggervel to push config files to your app folder.

 Example
 =======